microsoft/WhatTheHack/007-AzureMonitoring/Student/07-Visualizations.md

     * Visualization: Threshold-based tiles/grid view presenting the heartbeat status of each server

 ## Success Criteria
+You have successfully created a new workbook showing the relevant metrics and now have better insights into your application's performance, availability, health, and user exprerience.

 ## Learning Resources
 * [Azure Monitor Workbooks](https://docs.microsoft.com/en-us/azure/azure-monitor/app/usage-workbooks)